CNL Wiki

 Subtract the last clinical montage macro electrode number from each polysom channel to know which T bar channel to plug wires into.

-Ensure that the correct polysom channels have been plugged in by observing the recording.
 Start recording and move NLX out of the way to prevent accidental stoppages in recording.

 Post-sleep memory tasks #